 After buying my first shell jacket I was converted.
 Traditionally most ski jackets are insulated, which is great in cold conditions but a nightmare when it’s warm or when you’re exerting yourself.
 A shell jacket is essentially a breathable, waterproof, and durable thin layer.
 A good shell will protect you against wind and rain and you can use layers underneath to control your temperature.

-Pictured here: Helly Hansen Jola Jacket in Sunburned colourway.
+Pictured here: Helly Hansen Powderqueen Jacket in Everglade colourway.

 2. Choose the best brand